-John was surprised to hear a boarding house near the lake; the town had done a lot of development in adding green space, walking trails, and biking trails.
-He was under the impression the area was a high-rent district.
+John was surprised to hear about a boarding house near the lake; the town had done a lot of development by adding green space, walking trails, and biking trails.
+He was under the impression that anywhere near the water was a high-rent district.

-Seeing some farmhouse lights on the right, Dorthy said, “It is not much; further, Narrow Creek Road is just on the other side of the wooden bridge.”
+Seeing some farmhouse lights on the right, Dorthy said, “It is not much further; Narrow Creek Road is just on the other side of that wooden bridge.”

-John did not remember crossing a wooden bridge, but he did remember seeing one of those signs about “Bridge freezes before the road.”
+John did not remember crossing a wooden bridge, but he did remember seeing one of those signs about “Bridge surfaces freezing before the road.”
 Dorthy, sitting up, said, “it is the next road to the right.”

-John had not noticed the dirt road before but could see now it traveled alongside the small creek flowing fast from the downpour.
-They rounded a bend after a short distance, and a small farmhouse appeared on the left side of the road.
-The home had a white picket fence, and several lights on inside gave the home a cozy feel on a rainy night.
+John had not noticed the dirt road before but could see now it traveled alongside the small creek flowing fast and near the top of its banks from the downpour.
+After a short distance, they rounded a bend, and a small farmhouse appeared on the left side of the road.
+The home had a white picket fence and several lights inside, giving it a cozy look on a stormy night.

-Dorthy turning toward him smiled brightly and said, “I will not forget the kindness and generosity you have shown to me.”
-Getting out of the car, she opened the gate, crossed the yard, and went inside the house.
-John, turning the car around, felt tired and was looking forward to getting home.
+Dorthy turning toward him smiled brightly and said, “I won’t soon forget your kindness and generosity.”
+Getting out of the car, she opened the fence gate and, crossing the yard, went inside the house.
+Turning the car around, John felt tired and was looking forward to returning to his small rental home.